MarioGit19/bpl3/docs/README.md

 # BPL (Basic Programming Language) Documentation

 Welcome to the official documentation for BPL, a statically typed, compiled programming language designed for learning compiler construction and low-level programming concepts.
-BPL transpiles to x86-64 Assembly (NASM).
+BPL compiles to LLVM IR.

 ## Table of Contents